 17. Hask Chamomile & Argan Oil Blonde Care Shampoo

 Formulated for all shades of blonde hair, this purple shampoo uses a blue chamomile-infused, indigo-tinted violet pigment to get rid of the unwanted tones that ruin light blonde, white and silver hair.
 The chamomile and argan oil infused into the shampoo also help the hair stay hydrated and healthy.
-You can order a bottle for yourself from Ulta.
+You can order a bottle for yourself from Ulta, or Amazon.

 Also known as silver shampoo, blonde shampoo or violet shampoo, purple shampoo is a violet-tinted toning shampoo that struggles to remove the brassiness in your white, silver, grey, pastel or blonde hair.